Humboldt State University participates in two types of federal student loan programs:

 If you plan to pursue an alternative loan and don’t have a lender in mind, see below for tips on selecting a lender.
 While the Financial Aid Office places no restrictions on a borrower’s choice of lender, we do want you to make a wise choice.
 Always, proceed with caution and be a savvy borrower by researching the best loan products, and knowing exactly what the short and long-term impact of borrowing will be.

-- FinAid.org Private Student Loan page offers insight into the world of private student loans; they offer an A - Z list of lenders with basic information (but does not include detailed comparison of loan products).
+- FinAid.org - Private Student Loans page offers insight into the world of private student loans.

 Since there are many private loan companies each with different terms and conditions, and our goal is to educate each student as to the choice they are making and to demonstrate their awareness of these loan terms, our Financial Aid Office policy requires that the student borrower verify this knowledge before we will certify an alternative loan.
 This may be done by completing an Alternative/Private Loan Process & Questionnaire (login required).